Is an Electric Radiator cheaper?

 One of the best ways to introduce some classic style into your bathroom is by opting for a traditional bathroom radiator.

-Pictured is the Wentworth Traditional Radiator, which is actually a dual fuel rad, meaning that it can be connected up to the conventional hot water system or via the mains electrical supply.
+Pictured is a Trade Direct Classic towel radiator, which is actually a dual fuel rad, meaning that it can be connected up to the conventional hot water system or via the mains electrical supply.
+We have a fantastic range of these stunning radiators on our website in electric, dual fuel and standard options.

 The standard colours for these type of radiators are white and chrome, however we have recently mixed things up a bit and introduced a couple of very stylish anthracite and chrome options.
 Great if you want to add a contemporary twist!